ruthpolly/Gluten-Free-Goodies/README.md

 3. The center cookie image on the recipes page pulled focus from the ingredients when on a smaller screen device.
 From a user perspective, most recipe sites have pages of text/images/advertisements to scroll through before reaching the recipe.
 I wanted this to be easy to find and read, without any distractions when using a smaller screen.
 The solution was to use flex box to move the image to below the ingredients.

 4. The cover text over the hero image was too large for the hero image when viewing from a smaller screen size.
 To utilise the space above the image, I moved the cover text on top of the main image to improve the user experience.
-I did this by centering the cover text using margin 0 auto.
+I kept it towards the left of the screen as looked strange when centered.

 5. When hovering over the navigation links, the background color only highlights the text itself.
 For accessibility reasons it would be prefferable for a bigger area of the background colour.
 This was done by adding padding to the hover pseudo class for the navigation menu.

 6. The information section was not centered when screen size was reduced.
 This was solved by using the margin 0 auto value.

-7.

-8.

-9.

-10.

 ### Known Bugs

+1. The performance of some pages are not optimal due to image sizes.
+Having changed the image formats to webp this improved slightly on some pages.
+Ideally the images would be compressed further to inprove loading times.

 ### Testing User Stories